Makaha Surfside

 No analysis available

-I searched for card/fob-based access wording such as key card access, fob access, card readers, or electronic access.
-The remarks mention secured entry, gated access, keyed entry, and security guards/patrols, but not a card system.
+I searched for card/fob access terms such as keycard entry, fob access, or card reader and found none.
+The remarks mention secured entry, gated access, and keyed entry, but that is not the same as a card-based security system.

 Security guard service is strongly supported for Makaha Surfside.
-Dozens of listings explicitly mention "24-hour security," "24/7 gated security," "security guard," or "security patrol," and this appears consistently across multiple agents rather than a one-off remark.
-The current remarks align with the historical MLS checkbox data, so this feature should remain true.
+Dozens of current listings explicitly mention "24-hour security," "24/7 gated security," "security patrol," "security guard," or "secured building/community," across many different agents and unit types, which makes this appear to be a consistent building-level amenity rather than copy-paste noise.
+There is no meaningful contradictory evidence in the remarks, so the feature should remain true.

 No analysis available